 What is Puccinia allii?
-It is a fungal disease of plants in the Allium family, which include leeks, garlic and onions among others.
+It’s a fungal disease of plants in the Allium family, which include leeks, garlic and onions, among others.
 The disease initially infects the foliar tissue and can result in stunted bulb formation if the plants are heavily infested.
 Also known as garlic rust disease, preventing puccinia allii rust can enhance your Allium crop.

 Will Rust Disease Kill Onions?

 First, the gardener must know what is puccinia allii and how to recognize it.
 The fungus overwinters in plant material and is most destructive in regions with heavy rain and fog.
 Over irrigating can also promote the formation of the spores that cause the fungal disease.

 The fungus appears as white to yellowish spots on the foliage and enlarge as the disease progresses.
 The spots become orange and they develop into black lesions over time.

 So will rust disease kill onions and other alliums?
 In some field crops, the fungus has caused dramatic losses and reduced yields.
 For the most part, garlic rust disease reduces plant vigor and size of bulbs.
 The disease is contagious and passes from plant to plant, as the spores are splashed onto neighboring foliage or are air born through the crop.

 Preventing Puccinia Allii Rust

 There is a saying, “prevention is half the cure”, which is apt for most crop disease situations.
 Once the crop has garlic rust disease, you need to resort to chemicals for a cure.
 It;s much easier and less toxic to prevent the formation of the spores in the first place.

 Since the fungus overwinters on other plant material, clean up dead plants at the end of the season.

 Rotate your allium crops to areas that were not previously hosting plants in the family.
 Remove wild forms of allium, which can also host the fungal spores.